 Others, like gastric bypass, mini-gastric bypass, and duodenal switch (biliopancreatic diversion), use a combination of restriction and malabsorption to be more effective for certain patients.
 Gastric bypass and duodenal switch work by decreasing the size of the stomach and bypassing a portion of the intestine, so food consumed take less time to digest.

 The ghrelin plasma levels are dramatically decreased right after the Sleeve Gastrectomy (SG) operation up to 6 months following the surgery in morbidly obese patients.
 Ghrelin plasma levels actually are increased after the Adjustable Gastric Banding (AGB) similar to diet-induced weight loss.
 This is closely related to the remarkable weight loss after SG in contrast to AGB.

 |Bariatric Surgery||Restrictive||Malabsorptive||Leptin Sensitivity||Ghrelin|

 Life Changes After Surgery

 Most of the time, the reason you eat is that you feel hungry.
 Hunger is your body’s way of telling you it wants or needs food.
 Individuals with obesity issues tend to feel hungry more than those that are not obese.
-This drives them to excess eating.
-It also affects their quality of life, because hunger is an unpleasant sensation and the desire to eat is both uncomfortable and stressful for those with obesity.
+This drives them to excessive eating.
+It also affects their quality of life because hunger is an unpleasant sensation and the desire to eat is both uncomfortable and stressful for those with obesity.